Introduction to Element Enterprise

 - element-web : The Element Web client.

-- dimension: Our integration manager.
+- integrator: Our integration manager.

 - synapse admin ui : Our Element Enterprise Administrator Dashboard.